PeteJames21/alx-backend-javascript/0x05-Node_JS_basic/README.md

 - CSV file can contain empty lines (at the end) - and they are not a valid student!

 ## 3-read_file_async.js

 Same as `2-read_file.js`, but asynchronous

+## 4-http.js

+Create a small HTTP server using the `http` module:

+-It should be assigned to the variable `app` and this one must be exported

+- HTTP server should listen on port 1245
+- Displays `Hello Holberton School!` in the page body for any endpoint as plain text